stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

         Preview for Quadrant Selection

-The Selection View tab on top of the connectivity matrix, labeled as *Weights Matrix*, allows you to perform basic algebraic operations on a set of nodes.
+The `Weights` button opens a menu that allows you to perform basic algebraic operations on a set of selected nodes specifying the edge type:

+    - Incoming --> Incoming
+    - Incoming --> Outgoing
+    - Outgoing --> Incoming
+    - Outgoing --> Outgoing

-In addition to that, you can specify the edge type, i.e., if the connection strengths to be modified are going out or coming in from/to the selected nodes.
+.. i.e., if the connection strengths to be modified are going out or coming in from/to the selected nodes.

 .. figure:: screenshots/connectivity3d_edges_operations.jpg
    :width: 90%
    :align: center

-   Preview for Selection View
+   Preview for Operations on a selection of nodes

 .. note::